 Thrive Client Information Regarding Response to Coronavirus and Temporary Telehealth Options

-Thrive staff have been actively working to develop a response to the growing concern regarding Coronavirus/COVID 19.
+Thrive staff are continuously reviewing our plans to address barriers created by the Coronavirus/COVID 19 crisis.
 Our first priority is always safety.
 We have taken into consideration how to reduce risk of exposure while still providing as little interference with services.
 Information below is accurate as of 9/21/2021.

 Are Thrive offices open?

-As of Monday, 3/23/2020, Thrive offices will be closed to clients and transportation services will be canceled.
 Please contact your therapist or local Thrive office to discuss options.
 You can contact staff by calling 410-780-5203 during hours listed below.
 We will do our best to find a way to get you the services you need!

 How do I get access to Zoom (telehealth/video services)?

 The main app that we are using is called Zoom.
 It will protect your privacy and offer the ability to continue services.

 APP BASED ACCESS (download links):

 Web based (no downloads, ad-ons needed):